 There are no session limits for group counseling and it's free to all students.
 There is no sign-up required and drop-ins are welcome.

 Joining a group of strangers may sound intimidating at first, but group therapy provides benefits that individual therapy may not.
 Group members are almost always surprised by how rewarding the group experience can be.
 Groups can act as a support network and a sounding board.
 Other members of the group often help you come up with specific ideas for improving a difficult situation or life challenge, and hold you accountable along the way.
 See http://www.apa.org/helpcenter/group-therapy.aspx for more information about group counseling.

-This semester, virtual workshops and programs will be provided, including such topics as stress management, test anxiety, depression, sexual assault awareness and prevention, time management, communication skills, and others.
-Please contact us at 968-0329 if you are interested in arranging a virtual workshop for your group or class.
+Workshops and other information sessions include such topics as stress management, test anxiety, depression, sexual assault awareness and prevention, time management, communication skills, and others.
+Please contact us at 968-0329 if you are interested in arranging a workshop for your group or class.
 We request that two week's notice is provided for presentation requests.
 See our schedule by clicking the button below for all outreach programs offered by the Health and Wellness Center.